KuhlTime/bachelor-thesis/content/02_fundamentals.md

 As there are not a lot of statistics concerning injuries or fatalities in confined space, numbers may depend on the source of information.

 In presentations by two engineers of 3M, they state that 60% of all casualties happen to would-be rescuers^[**Would-be rescuer** Rescuer that died during the rescue operation] @mcpherson_2020_webinar, @meyer_2019_confined.
-These numbers go back to a study from 1986 and are rendered incorrect by an Australian study from 2019.
+These numbers go back to a study from 1986 and are rendered incorrect by an Australian study from 2019, which has taken multiple source from many developed countries to come up with their own incident estimations.

 "In 1986, NIOSH issued an alert which concluded that ‘More than 60% of confined space fatalities occur among would-be rescuers’ (NIOSH, 1986).
 The sample size used to produce this alert was very small and had no stated selection criteria. [...] rescuer fatalities was much lower, and no more than 17% of all deaths" @selmon_2019_workrelated.

-Because of the strict regulations put into place by the Canadian Government, deputy Chief K. Bellefleur can not remember a time when there has been any accident in Campbell River in the last 5 years.
-Most fatalities he says happen due to a lack of carefulness. @bellefleur_2022_in
+Because of the strict regulations put into place by the Canadian Government, deputy Chief K. Bellefleur can not remember a time when there has been any confined space accident in Campbell River in recent years.
+Most fatalities he says happen due to a lack of carefulness @bellefleur_2022_in.
+The problem with that being that training for this kind of rescue sometimes falls short as these events happen so infrequently if at all.
+As many of the abilities come down to well-trained risk assessment of their fire firefighters they will most likely be able to help a person in need, still there being a level of uncertainty when it comes to hazards that they not normally come across. @bellefleur_2022_in

 <!--
  | Year | Casualties |